CEED/libCEED/examples/solids/index.md

 ### Push forward, then linearize

-The first term of {math:numref}`hyperelastic-weak-form-initial` can be rewritten in terms of the symmetric Kirchhoff stress tensor
+The first term of {eq}`hyperelastic-weak-form-initial` can be rewritten in terms of the symmetric Kirchhoff stress tensor
 $\bm{\tau}=J\bm{\sigma}=\bm{P}\bm{F}^T = \bm F \bm S \bm F^T$ as

 $$